01 · Current release

 Firmware Update Mode (also called UF2 bootloader mode) is what makes the DiscoX appear on your computer as a USB drive named DISCOX.
-While in this mode the device is waiting for a new firmware file — drag one on, and it flashes itself.
+To activate this mode enter the device menu, select "Update Firmware" and confirm yes.
+You'll then be able to plug your device into a PC and it'll pop up as a USB drive.

 ● Bootloader